 - Adjusting Music or Podcasts

 Safety Belts Save Lives:

 Buckle Up!
-From 2015 to 2016, deaths among people not wearing seat belts increased by 9 percent.
-And while nearly 92 percent are buckling up, 8 percent still don't.
 The number of people who don't buckle up doubles to 16 percent at night, when more fatalities occur.
 Wearing a safety belt improves survival by 50 percent for front seat passengers during a crash.
 Wearing lap and shoulder belts (combined with air bags) is the most effective way to reduce fatalities and serious injuries in traffic collisions.
 Texas law now requires drivers and all passengers in vehicles to be secured in a safety belt.

-For guidelines for buckling up from birth to 8 years of age, please click here.
+Guidelines for buckling up from birth to 8 years of age.